 What To Look For In Repayment Terms And Monthly Payments

 There are several aspects that borrowers must check when looking for repayment terms and monthly payments for a $600 loan.
-The factors help borrowers determine if they are able to afford the loan and that the terms are favorable.
+These factors help borrowers determine if they can afford the loan and if the terms are favorable.
 Listed below are the things to look for before applying for a 600-dollar loan.

 • Interest rates – The interest rate is the cost of borrowing money, and it affects the total amount that the borrower has to repay.
 Lower interest rates result in lower monthly payments and a lower total cost of the loan.